+Stakeholder Governance

-Age Limits Vote against shareholder proposals to limit the tenure of outside directors through mandatory retirement ages.
-CEO Succession Planning Generally vote for proposals seeking disclosure on a CEO succession planning policy, considering the scope of the request and the company's existing disclosure on its current CEO succession planning process.
-Vote No Campaigns In cases where companies are targeted in connection with public "vote no" campaigns, evaluate director nominees case-by-case under the existing governance policies for voting on director nominees in uncontested elections.
-Take into consideration the arguments submitted by shareholders and other publicly available information.
-Stakeholder Governance Generally vote for proposals seeking nomination of stakeholder representatives to the board, seeking to improve stakeholder voice at the board level, or seeking related feasibility studies or disclosure.
+Generally vote for proposals seeking nomination of stakeholder representatives to the board, seeking to improve stakeholder voice at the board level, or seeking related feasibility studies or disclosure.

 Generally vote for proposals seeking alignment of corporate policies with public company statements like the Business Roundtable Statement on Corporate Purpose, or related disclosures.

+Ratification of Auditors

+Auditor Ratification

-Ratification of Audi tors Auditor Ratification Vote for proposals to ratify auditors, unless any of the following apply: - The non-audit fees paid represent 25 percent or more of the total fees paid to the auditor; - An auditor has a financial interest in or association with the company, and is therefore not independent; - There is reason to believe that the independent auditor has rendered an opinion that is neither accurate nor indicative of the company's financial position; or - Poor accounting practices are identified that rise to a serious level of concern, such as: fraud; misapplication of GAAP; and material weaknesses identified in Section 404 disclosures.
-Auditor-Related Shareholder Auditor Independence Vote for shareholder proposals to allow shareholders to vote on auditor ratification.
-Proposals Vote for proposals that ask a company to adopt a policy on auditor independence.
+Vote for proposals to ratify auditors, unless any of the following apply:

+- The non-audit fees paid represent 25 percent or more of the total fees paid to the auditor; - An auditor has a financial interest in or association with the company, and is therefore not independent: - There is reason to believe that the independent auditor has rendered an opinion that is neither accurate nor indicative of the company's financial position; or - Poor accounting practices are identified that rise to a serious level of concern, such as: fraud; misapplication of GAAP; and material weaknesses identified in Section 404 disclosures.

+Auditor-Related Shareholder Proposals

+Auditor Independence

+Vote for shareholder proposals to allow shareholders to vote on auditor ratification.

+Vote for proposals that ask a company to adopt a policy on auditor independence.

 Vote for proposals that seek to limit the non-audit services provided by the company's auditor.

+Auditor Rotation

-Auditor Rotation Vote for shareholder proposals to rotate company's auditor every five years or more.
+Vote for shareholder proposals to rotate company's auditor every five years or more.

+Takeover Defenses / Shareholder Rights

-Takeover Defenses and Shareholder Rights-Related Management Proposals Poison Pills (Shareholder Rights Plans) Vote case-by-case on management proposals on poison pill ratification.
-The rights plan should have the following attributes: -No lower than a 20% trigger, flip-in or flip-over provision; -A term of no more than three years; -No dead-hand, slow-hand, no-hand or similar feature that limits the ability of a future board to redeem the pill; -Shareholder redemption feature (qualifying offer clause): if the board refuses to redeem the pill 90 days after a qualifying offer is announced, 10 percent of the shares may call a special meeting or seek a written consent to vote on rescinding the pill; and -The rationale for adopting the pill should be thoroughly explained by the company.
+Takeover Defenses and Shareholder Rights-Related Management Proposals

+Poison Pills (Shareholder Rights Plans)

+Vote case-by-case on management proposals on poison pill ratification.
+The rights plan should have the following attributes:

+- -No lower than a 20% trigger, flip-in or flip-over provision; - -A term of no more than three years; - -No dead-hand, slow-hand, no-hand or similar feature that limits the ability of a future board to redeem the pill: - -Shareholder redemption feature (qualifying offer clause): if the board refuses to redeem the pill 90 days after a qualifying offer is announced, 10 percent of the shares may call a special meeting or seek a written consent to vote on rescinding the pill; and - -The rationale for adopting the pill should be thoroughly explained by the company.
 In examining the request for the pill, the company's existing governance structure, including: board independence, existing takeover defenses, and any problematic governance concerns should be taken into consideration.

-Management Proposals to Ratify Existing Generally vote against management proposals to ratify Charter or Bylaw Provisions provisions of the company's existing charter or bylaws, unless these governance provisions align with best practice.
-In addition, voting against/withhold from individual directors, members of the governance committee, or the full board may be warranted, considering: > The presence of a shareholder proposal addressing the same issue on the same ballot; > The board's rationale for seeking ratification; > Disclosure of actions to be taken by the board should the ratification proposal fail; > Disclosure of shareholder engagement regarding the board's ratification request; > The level of impairment to shareholders' rights caused by the existing provision; > The history of management and shareholder proposals on the provision at the company's past meetings; > Whether the current provision was adopted in response to the shareholder proposal; > The company's ownership structure; and > Previous use of ratification proposals to exclude shareholder proposals.
+Management Proposals to Ratify Existing Charter or Bylaw Provisions

+Generally vote against management proposals to ratify provisions of the company's existing charter or bylaws, unless these governance provisions align with best practice.
+In addition, voting against/withhold from individual directors, members of the governance committee, or the full board may be warranted, considering:

+- > The presence of a shareholder proposal addressing the same issue on the same ballot; - > The board's rationale for seeking ratification; - Disclosure of actions to be taken by the board should the ratification proposal fail; - > Disclosure of shareholder engagement regarding the board's ratification request; - > The level of impairment to shareholders' rights caused by the existing provision; - > The history of management and shareholder proposals on the provision at the company's past meetings; - > Whether the current provision was adopted in response to the shareholder proposal;